sguox002/leetcode/review/hard_rev.md

         return 0;
     }
 ```
+- k must >0
+- most aggressive steps keeps adding 1, so we can get if difference >i we cannot jump
+- without the prune, we will get TLE

 446	Arithmetic Slices II - Subsequence    		30.2%	Hard
 return the number of arithmetic subsequence slices in the array